jlouis/enacl/README.md

 # Versions

 ## v0.10.x

+### v0.10.1

+Maintenance release.
+Fix some usability problems with the library.

+* Do not compile the C NIF code if there are no dirty scheduler support in the Erlang system (Thanks to David N. Welton)
+* Fix dialyzer warnings (Thanks Anthony Ramine)
+* Fix a wrong call in the timing code.
+Luckily, this error has not affected anything as it has only replaced a verification call with one that does not verify.
+In practice, the timing is roughly the same for both, save for a small constant factor (Thanks to the dialyzer)
+* Improve documentation around installation/building the software.
+Hopefully it is now more prominent (Thanks to David N. Welton)

+### v0.10.0

 Ultra-late beta; tuning for the last couple of functions which could be nice to have.
 Added the function `randombytes/1` to obtain randombytes from the operating system.
 The system uses the "best" applicable (P)RNG on the target system: